Part VI

 - Mutual Respect: Honor the dignity and voice of each person, valuing their contributions and experiences.
 This means listening without judgment, interruption, or unsolicited advice.

-- Empathy: Meet others where they are.
-Allow space for their emotions, seek to understand perspectives different from your own, and offer support without overstepping into fixing or control.
+- Empathy: Meet others where they are without collapsing into their story.
+Allow space for emotion, seek to understand perspectives different from your own, and offer support without overstepping into fixing or control.

 - Consistency: Keep agreements, maintain boundaries, and follow through reliably.
 A dependable presence—an external reflection of inner steadiness—is the cornerstone of safety.